What Is Fractional HR? A Solo Practitioner's Honest Definition

 The scope of fractional HR work varies depending on what a company needs, but here's what it can look like in practice.

 At the strategic level: building or redesigning your performance management process, designing a compensation framework, developing your hiring strategy, advising leadership on complex employee relations issues, and helping you think through your org structure as you scale.
+If you're working with a larger or more complex organization and need that strategic thinking at the C-suite level, here's a closer look at what a fractional CHRO specifically does and whether your company needs one.

 At the tactical level: writing job descriptions, building onboarding programs, creating manager training, drafting employee communications, customizing your HRIS, and handling the day-to-day HR questions that are currently eating up someone else's time.

-In an embedded engagement, a fractional HR leader might be managing a small people team, presenting at all-hands meetings, and fielding questions directly from employees—to the point where employees may not even realize they're not a full-time hire.
+In an embedded engagement, a fractional HR leader might be managing a small people team, presenting at all-hands meetings, and fielding questions directly from employees — to the point where employees may not even realize they're not a full-time hire.
 In a less embedded engagement, the work might happen more behind the scenes, with the founder rolling out initiatives as if they were their own.

 Both models can work.
 The key is knowing which one you need and hiring someone who's built for it.